 Notice that even though the interviewee is the U.S. Human Capital Leader at Deloitte (and that the show itself is sponsored by Deloitte), she never explicitly asks viewers to apply to Deloitte careers.
 Instead, she talks about the future of work, and provides actionable, informative, and entertaining information to anyone who watches.
 It brands Deloitte as a knowledgeable employer who would appeal to smart people invested in keeping up with America's changing workforce.

 While there is certainly a place for traditional recruitment marketing, inbound is the best option available to management consulting firms.

-Consider the downsides to inbound recruitment marketing: it can take a while to prove effective (like any branding activity), it must compete with other content from other brands, it's time consuming, and it requires a certain level of creativity.
+Consider the downsides to inbound recruitment marketing: it can take a while to prove effective (like any branding activity), it must compete with other content from other brands, it's time-consuming, and it requires a certain level of creativity.
 That said, most management consulting firms aren't using inbound recruitment marketing, so unlike other industries, there's a massive opportunity to make big gains fast.
-Plus, there are a series of great emerging tools (like us here at GoodSeeker!) designed to democratize this kind of content so that it's not too time consuming for any one person.
+Plus, there are a series of great emerging tools (like us here at GoodSeeker!) designed to democratize this kind of content so that it's not too demanding for any one person.

 When competing with paid advertising, "content marketing gets three times the leads per dollar spent" (14).
 What this means for recruiters is that candidates come to your careers page, not expensive job boards.
 Why do they do that?

 Because candidates perceive your company as an excellent work environment and feel safety in the quality of the job to which they're applying.

 Deloitte isn't the same as BCG; Accenture isn't the same as your company.
 Market differentiation is functionally the same as cultural differentiation.
 How is your company's culture different from the firm next door?